 Trying to breathe directly from this is not possible, and would result in injury.

-The scuba octopus setup, or regulator, reduces the pressure of this compressed air to a pressure that the diver can safely breathe.
+The scuba octopus setup, or regulator, reduces the pressure of this compressed air to an ambient pressure that the diver can safely breathe.

 This initial stage of pressure reduction takes the super high-pressure air or breathing gas from the tank, and lowers it to an intermediate pressure.